Submit your application to be considered for a place in the Clean Air Accelerator

 All information you provide in your EOI or application will be treated as strictly confidential.
 Each of our mentors and advisors is required to sign a confidentiality agreement and to declare any potential conflicts of interest.

-We will notify successful applicants in June 2023.
+We are aiming to notify successful applicants in Q2 2024.

 The Accelerator is delivered entirely online using a combination of Zoom (for masterclasses, group discussions and individual mentoring) and our learning management system for the online course content.